yokecd/blog/src/data/blog/dynamic-airways.md

 }
 ```

-Let's add our secret resource.
-But what do we have as data to put in if our external secret that we plan to add will be driving the show?
+Let’s add our secret resource.
+But what data do we put in it if our external secret (which we plan to add) is driving the show?

-The fact of the matter is that we need the secret to be owned by our release for the "dynamic" aspect of airway to work.
-I won't say more about that for now.
+The truth is, we need the secret to be owned by our release for the "dynamic" aspect of Airway to work.
+I won’t say more about that for now.

-But also, we will want to have the secret so that we can hash its data and use that as a label on our deployment.
-This way if the secret's data changes, the label changes,
-and the deployment restarts.
+But we also want the secret so that we can hash its data and use that hash as a label on our deployment.
+This way, if the secret’s data changes, the label will change, and the deployment will restart.

-**But how do we get the secret's data?**
+**But how do we get the secret’s data?**

-We compile to WebAssembly and so we cannot make arbitrary network calls.
-However, via the magic of WASI yoke provides the ability to lookup resources in the same release.
+We compile to WebAssembly, so we can't make arbitrary network calls.
+However, thanks to the magic of WASI, Yoke provides the ability to look up resources within the same release.

-So we can actually fetch the secret's data in the cluster.
-Maybe it'll be better if I just show you.
+In other words, we can actually fetch the secret’s data from within the cluster.
+But instead of talking about it, maybe it’s better if I just show you.

 ```go
 // We include this import from the yoke project which contains our high-level wasi api for kubernetes.